 For most of my life, I’ve been an athlete.
 When I was younger, I dabbled in just about everything from cheer leading and horseback riding to softball and ice skating before I tried out for the swim team when I was 11 years old.
 I don’t know what it was about swimming that hooked me so quickly, but I ended up sticking with it for seven years until I went away to college.

-As you can imagine, swimming competitively for two hours a day, six days a week, for seven years straight had a profound effect on my body.
+As you can imagine, being a teenager, plus swimming competitively for two hours a day, six days a week, for seven years straight had a profound effect on my body.
 I was burning a whole lot of calories during my workouts and in in turn, I had quite an enormous appetite.
-I was able to eat Poptarts as dessert after breakfast, french fries with lunch, and have three servings at dinner without ever gaining so much as a pound.
-I was effortlessly able to maintain a healthy weight without ever really having to give a second thought to diet or exercise.
+I was able to eat Poptarts as dessert after breakfast, french fries with lunch, and have three servings at dinner without my weight changing much at all.
+I was effortlessly able to maintain a healthy weight while quite literally eating large amounts of whatever I wanted.

 I gained about 10-15 pounds, which might not sound like much, but for someone like me with a very petite stature, who had previously always been fit, it was a pretty significant amount.
-Technically, I was still at a relatively normal weight for my height, but I just wasn’t used to carrying around the extra few pounds (mostly in my stomach), and I desperately missed the feeling of strength and stamina that came along with being highly active every day.
-I had managed to remain active, frequenting the gym 3 or more times a week and my diet wasn’t atrocious, but it could have been a lot better and I definitely could have been working out a lot smarter.
+Technically, I was still at a relatively “normal” weight for my height, but I just wasn’t used to carrying around the extra few pounds (mostly in my stomach), and I desperately missed the feeling of strength and stamina that came along with being highly active every day.
+I had managed to remain somewhat active, frequenting the gym about three times a week, but it wasn’t a consistent routine and it mostly consisted of 20- to 30-minute half-assed sessions on the elliptical.

-(*Note: Losing weight or becoming fit does not require running.
+(*Note: Getting fit does not require running.
 You have to find the activity that you love, that will keep you coming back for more, so that it becomes a consistent part of your routine!)

 I owe a lot of credit for my success to help from others, but I’ve also learned a lot on my own along the way.
-And I’ve found that the real changes came when I decided to stop trying to lose weight and made the commitment to just do it.
+And I’ve found that the real changes came when I decided to stop trying to lose weight and shifted my focus toward goals like running more and getting stronger.